nodemailer/nodemailer-web/content/smtp/testing.md

 #### Create a testing account on the fly

+**NB!** Do not forget to store these credentials somewhere if you want to browse sent messages at [ethereal.email](https://ethereal.email)

 ```javascript
 nodemailer.createTestAccount((err, account) => {
     // create reusable transporter object using the default SMTP transport